Nicolás Maduro: Censorship

-Since the beginning of the presidential crisis, Venezuela has been exposed to frequent "information blackouts", periods without access to internet or other news services during important political events.
-Since January, the National Assembly and Guaido's speeches are regularly disrupted, television channels and radio programs have been censored and many journalists were illegally detained.
-The Venezuelan press workers union reported that in 2019, 40 journalists had been illegally detained as of 12 March.
+Since the beginning of the presidential crisis, Venezuela has been exposed to frequent "information blackouts", periods without access to the Internet or other news services during important political events.
+Since January, the National Assembly, and Guaido's speeches are regularly disrupted, television channels and radio programs have been censored, and many journalists were illegally detained.
+The Venezuelan press workers union reported that in 2019, 40 journalists had been arrested unlawfully as of 12 March.
 As of June 2019, journalists have been denied access to seven sessions of the National Assembly by the National Guard.

-Most Venezuelan television channels are controlled by the state, and information unfavorable to the government is not covered completely.
-Newspapers and magazines are scarce, as most are unable to afford paper to print.
+The state controls most Venezuelan television channels, and information unfavorable to the government is not covered completely.
+Newspapers and magazines are scarce, as most cannot afford paper to print.
 The underfunded web infrastructure has led to slow Internet connection speeds.
 The information blackouts have promoted the creation of underground news coverage that is usually broadcast through social media and instant message services like WhatsApp.
 The dependence of Venezuelans on social media has also promoted the spread of disinformation and pro-Maduro propaganda.

 Venezuela's rank on the World Press Freedom Index of Reporters Without Borders has dropped 42 places since 2013.

-The Inter-American Commission on Human Rights (IACHR) has made a call to Maduro administration to reestablish TV and radio channels that have been closed, cease on the restrictions to Internet access, and to protect the rights of journalists.
+The Inter-American Commission on Human Rights (IACHR) has made a call to the Maduro administration to reestablish TV and radio channels that have been closed, cease the restrictions on Internet access, and protect the rights of journalists.